ry2009/Inference-ServeKit/README.md

 ### Real engine vs. mock engine
 - Set `PRIMERL_ENGINE_BASE_URL` to your vLLM/SGLang/TRT-LLM endpoint and `PRIMERL_ENGINE` accordingly (defaults to `dummy`).
 - `docker-compose.yml` includes a lightweight mock engine (`mock_engine/app.py`) so you can run the full stack (`docker compose up redis engine verifier primerl`).
 Swap it out by editing the environment variables or removing the `engine` service when targeting real backends.
+- Advanced kernel research (log-linear attention, MesaNet) lives in [`artifacts/research/`](artifacts/research/) and the companion repository [ry2009/-intro-Inference-research](https://github.com/ry2009/-intro-Inference-research); see `docs/research.md` for guidance on merging these speedups into PrimeRL.

 ### Artifacts & Observability
 - Sample verifier reward output lives in `artifacts/sample_verifier_reward.json`; perf snapshots in `artifacts/sample_perf_results.csv`.